\(\renewcommand\AA{\unicode{x212B}}\)

 The algorithm generates simulated workspaces by randomly sampling from the input workspace.
 Meant to be used for creating many workspaces that are randomly simulated from the starting workspace, for performing the Bootstrap technique.
 Bootstrap works by running a single routine or procedure on the many simulated replicas and then comparing the statistical deviation of the results at the end.
 The Bootstrap replicas can be generated in two ways:

 • BootstrapType=ErrorSampling: This type of sampling changes the value of each Y data point by randomly sampling from a normal distribution with the mean at Y and deviation of the error at that datapoint, i.e. newDataY = Gaussian(originalDataY, originalDataE).
 This means that data from one spectrum does not have any influence on the data from another spectrum, as the sampling is done point by point.
+The errors of the newly created workspaces are set to zero to conform with the theory of Bootstrap.

 Usage